The history of the humble dungaree

 Dungarees throughout the years

 Doris - Getty images, Ronnie & Diana - REX FEATURES, N*SYNC - Buzzfeed

 To date, and especially over the last 12 months, dungarees have become a bit of a lockdown uniform and wardrobe essential within our amazing community.

-Whether it’s the Lewes, Clayton or Denim shortie (for the little one – adult ones coming for sure in summer!), we’ve loved seeing how you’ve been styling it…Image source: Instagram
+Whether it’s the Lewes, Clayton or Denim shortie (for the little ones – adult ones coming for sure in summer!), we’ve loved seeing how you’ve been styling your favorite pair of dungarees…Image source: Instagram